MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 C = (C @ A.T) + tf.unsqueeze(tf.sum(tf.sin(B @ A),axis=-1),axis=-1)
 ```

 This is already quite nice.
+(I'll explain the Python syntax a bit later)

 *(Note: of course, if you tried to compute the gradient here, the compiler would fail, at least at this point in time, as general gradients over control flow are not trivial)*